 Testing is actually more convenient than you may think.
-It's typically done using an oral collection swab or blood.
-If blood, we send a licensed phlebotomist to the convenience of your own home (or a place of your choosing).
+It's typically completed using an oral collection swab to gather saliva or by gathering blood.
+If blood work is necessary, we send a licensed phlebotomist, at your convenience, to your home (or a place of your choosing).
 The appointment should only take about 20-25 minutes, and you’ll get the results back within just a couple weeks.

 Pharmacogenetic testing may be used to: